microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 While microCT imaging allows for non-destructive, full 3D imaging of dental research samples with implants, such imaging presents challenges.
 This is due to the presence of high-density metal parts with strong X-ray absorption within the samples.
-A decalcification step reduces the density of the sample but inevitably leads to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible [@doi:10.1038/s41598-017-13632-5].
 To distinguish the vasculature from both the metal implants and the mineralized bone tissue, we instilled the vasculature with a suitable contrast agent (μAngiofil).
 The X-ray absorption characteristics of μAngiofil make it possible to visualize and differentiate between soft tissue, bone tissue, contrast agent-filled vessels and metal (titanium) implants.
-We imaged an μAngiofil-instilled minipig hemimandibula with a SkyScan 2214 (Fig. @fig:6), with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 μA.
+We imaged an μAngiofil-instilled minipig hemimandibula with a SkyScan 2214 (Fig. @fig:6), Imaging parameters included an acceleration voltage of 100 kV, a current of 100 μA, and an isotropic voxel size of 8 μm.
-The X-rays were filtered by 1 mm of copper.
-Projection images were recorded over a sample rotation of 360°, acquiring one projection every 0.18°, with 4 projections averaged for noise reduction.
+We acquired 2001 projection images, recorded over a sample rotation of 360°, (2929 x 1944 px, 4 averaged to one, each exposed for 1080 ms).
-Each projection image with a size of 2929 x 1944 pixels had an exposure time of 1080 ms.
-This resulted in an isotropic voxel size of 8 μm.

 In the resulting tomographic datasets these regions of interest can easily be distinguished based on their gray value ranges, as shown in Fig. @fig:6, Panel C.
 Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. @fig:6, Panel D) is enabled without requiring a decalcification step.